merlinmann/wisdom/wisdom.md

 - These are things that I have believed to be true for myself at the time of composition.
 They are not immutable truths about The Universe, and I am open to changing my mind about any of them at any time.
 - Items appended with a “thanks" are wisdoms that I gratefully learned from that given person—often many years ago.
 They are *not* “submissions,” because, alas, I am not _Reader’s Digest_.
 - If you believe that it is possible to grow without change, you are probably neither growing nor changing.
-- Bulleted lists are a useful way to collect items that are either unrelated or may not benefit from being puffed into actual fancy prose.
+- Bulleted lists are a useful way to collect items that are either unrelated or may not benefit from being puffed into actual fancy prose. <!-- HELLO Also, embedded comments are good for saying hello to curious geeks.
+Hello.
+Welcome! -->
 - None of this should be interpreted as actual advice of any kind or for any purpose, and, thus, it is provided _as-is_.
 - You should not rely upon this document or its contents for _any purpose_ without seeking legal, medical, mental, spiritual  and/or directed  career counseling.
 - No glass containers, coolers, or inflammable materials are permitted.
 No motorcycles after 3pm.